sami-badawi/shapelogic-rust/README.md

 It has been remarkably easy to get started with Rust and image processing.

 The [Image library](https://github.com/PistonDevelopers/image) is simple and works great.
-It makes it easy to get to image buffer without 10 layers of indirection and heavy dependencies.
+It makes it easy to get to the image buffer without 10 layers of indirection and heavy dependencies.

 ## Goals ##